 Jim: I discovered that Dwight placed a listening bug in the wooden duck he gave me.
 I think that if I play my cards right, I can have him replay the plot of National Treasure.

-Lydia from Breaking Bad is paranoid about being discovered, and her attempts to avoid getting caught involve doing things she's seen in spy movies.
+Lydia is paranoid about being discovered, and her attempts to avoid getting caught involve doing things she's seen in spy movies.
 In her first scene, she meets Mike in a diner and does everything possible to avoid being recognized (giant sunglasses, talking to Mike back-to-back in opposite booths, coming up with a lame cover story when he insists on talking face-to-face), all of which just serve to draw more and more attention to herself.

 In the Torchwood episode "Countrycide," the team investigates a series of killings by predatory aliens.
 They don't know that aliens had nothing to do it.
 A clan of cannibalistic Serial Killers committed the murders.